An energy-based model approach to rare event probability estimation: Illustrative test examples

 First, we examine various choices of $p_{\textup{ref}}(r)$ based on Gaussian distributions $\mathcal{N}(20,\sigma^2)$, where the standard deviation $\sigma$ ranges from 5 to 8.
 Figure~\ref{EBM_fig:EBM_p1} depicts the range of rare event probability estimates obtained from 50 runs using the different choices of $p_{\textup{ref}}(r)$ and both the RBF and the non-parametric estimation of the bias potential.
 For both forms, the stability and accuracy of the method becomes apparent from a standard deviation of 7 and above.
 The black points in Figure~\ref{EBM_fig:EBM_p1} depict the mean probability values of the 50 runs.
 We observe a positive bias that diminishes as the standard deviation of $p_{\textup{ref}}(r)$ increases.
 This bias in the estimate is more pronounced for the RBF bias potential.
-This is a consequence of initializing $V(r)$ as a constant function.
-During the optimization, the weights of the RBF $V(r)$ are only updated up to a value where samples of $p_{\textup{ref}}(r)$ are located.
-For $r$ larger than a high quantile of $p_{\textup{ref}}(r)$, the resulting optimized bias potential is biased upwards.
-Accordingly, $F(r) = - \log(p_{\textup{ref}}(r)) - V_{\textup{opt}}(r)$ is too small in that region.
-This results in $p_{R|\dataRV}(r|\data)$ and $\mathbb{P}(\mathcal{R}(\para) \geq T | \data)$ being too large.
+This arises from initializing $V(r)$ as a constant function.
+Throughout the optimization process, the weights of the RBF $V(r)$ are only modified up to the point where samples of $p_{\textup{ref}}(r)$ exist.
+For $r$ values exceeding a high quantile of $p_{\textup{ref}}(r)$, the resulting optimized bias potential is biased upwards.
+Consequently, $F(r) = - \log(p_{\textup{ref}}(r)) - V_{\textup{opt}}(r)$ is underestimated in that region.
+This causes $p_{R|\dataRV}(r|\data)$ and $\mathbb{P}(\mathcal{R}(\para) \geq T | \data)$ to be overestimated.
 This effect is less pronounced with the non-parametric bias potential, as the stochastic gradient is based on the analytical PDF $p_{\textup{ref}}(r)$.
 Figure~\ref{EBM_fig:EBM_p2} illustrates the minimum and maximum number of forward simulations used in the 50 runs.
 Despite the stability of the probability estimate's uncertainty from a standard deviation of 7, the number of required optimization steps continues to rise as the standard deviation increases.
-The RBF parameterization demands a greater number of simulations compared to the non-parametric approach and yields estimates with a lower variance. \\
+The RBF parameterization demands a greater number of simulations compared to the non-parametric approach and yields estimates with a higher variance. \\